 From the Dean

-Students in the J. William and Mary Diederich College of Communication study and practice in this exciting and creative discipline during an amazing time of innovation and revolutionary change in the communication field.
-Our academic programs offer students the opportunity to integrate theory with emerging new communication practice and to develop critical thinking skills along the way.
-With our award-winning faculty, our state-of-the art technology in emerging and multiplatform media, our location in the media and creative center of Milwaukee, we are an exceptional place to study this exciting discipline.
+Innovation and revolutionary changes are happening in the field of communication and students in the J. William and Mary Diederich College of Communication study and practice in this creative and exciting discipline.
+Through our academic programs, students actively engage with award-winning faculty and media professionals to integrate theory with new practices and develop critical thinking skills.
+With our state-of-the-art technology in emerging and multiplatform media, our location in the media center of a vibrant urban area, and opportunities to practice and train in diverse local and international communication venues, we are an exceptional place to study this challenging, creative and exciting discipline.

-Our college stresses the integration of theory and practice, and our academic programs provide students with knowledge about human behavior, faith and culture.
-A degree from the College of Communication prepares students who envision themselves in careers where they can use their communication skills to make a difference and change the world.
+We stress the integration of theory and practice, working to build an understanding of human behavior, faith and culture.
+A degree from the Diederich College of Communication prepares students to use their communication skills to lead, inspire and make a difference.

 College Mission Statement